dyhes/zulip/docs/subsystems/caching.md

-# Caching in Zulip
+# Caching in Aloha

-Like any product with good performance characteristics, Zulip makes extensive use of caching.
+Like any product with good performance characteristics, Aloha makes extensive use of caching.
 This article talks about our caching strategy, focusing on how we use `memcached` (since it's the thing people generally think about when they ask about how a server does